Doom-Cult-Society/DoomCultSociety/README.md

 The community can keep the Doom Cult Society alive for **52** weeks, but no longer.
 It is a doom cult after all.

-Players who survive to week 52 can sacrifice a cultist and mint a Doom Cult Society NFT.
-This can be considered to be the game's 'win condition' ...whatever that means.
+Minting a Doom Cult Society NFT on week 52 can be considered the game's 'win condition' ...whatever that means.

 ***